 - An experienced leader and manager responsible for providing direction and oversight for senior professional staff who manage a portfolio of research grants on cancer prevention technologies.

 - Experience in establishing successful partnerships with a broad range of agencies, academia and industry to establish a pipeline to support translation and commercialization of new technologies.

 - Excellent written and oral communications skills as demonstrated through publications and presentations.

 Salary/Benefits: This position will be filled under a Title 42 excepted service appointment.
 Salary is competitive and will be commensurate with the experience of the candidate.
 A recruitment or relocation bonus may be available, and relocation expenses may be paid.
 A full package of federal Civil Service benefits is available, including retirement, health and life insurance, long term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
 The successful candidate may be subject to a background investigation and public financial disclosure requirements.

 At the discretion of the supervisor and NIH policy, you may be eligible for workplace flexibilities, which may include remote work or telework options, and/or flexible work scheduling.
 These flexibilities may be requested in accordance with NIH Workplace Flexibilities guidance.

 How to Apply: Applicants must submit a current curriculum vitae, bibliography, and full contact details for three references.
-In addition, applicants must prepare two statements: a vision statement and a statement that addresses the specific qualification requirements (please limit both statements to two pages each).
-NCI will begin accepting applications from October 19, 2021 through December 18, 2021.
-Send the application package to firstname.lastname@example.org.
+In addition, applicants must prepare two statements: a vision statement and a statement that addresses the specific qualifications requirements (please limit both statements to two pages each).
+Submit your application at https://service.cancer.gov/nci-scss.do#/ This position is open from June 21, 2022 to July 21, 2022.

 HHS, NIH, and NCI are Equal Opportunity Employers